narf9995/CARPS/README.md

 ### Aptitudes

 Named Characters have the following array of scores to assign to their 7 aptitudes.
-Unnamed characters are handled diferently
+Unnamed characters are handled diferently.
 - 1 Professional (+2)
 - 2 Skilled (+1)
 - 2 Average (0)